lukematthew/AntSimulations/README.md

 as mygif.gif.

 # To use
-Please run main.py, with all the other files in the same directory.
+Please download AntSim.zip and run main.py, with all the other files in the same directory.
 Alternatively, ant_full_script.py is a single document containing all of the others.
 Warning: The scripts may make use of Python modules you haven't installed, such as hexalattice.